-Scientific advice is to the effect that the waters are not suitable for the cultivation of Pacific oysters.
-The sites are at a high elevation meaning the oysters are in less than favourable conditions for growth and survival when exposed to the air for prolonged periods.
+Technical/Scientific advice is to the effect that the waters are not suitable for the cultivation of Pacific oysters.
+The site is at a high elevation and the tide leaves for approximately 4 hours per tide cycle, meaning the oysters are in less than favourable conditions for growth and survival.

-The Ardara main sewage outfall is in proximity to all three of the proposed sites (physically within T12/397B and adjacent to T12/397C) and may impact on the quality and safety of the produce in the bay.
+The Ardara main sewage outfall is in proximity to the proposed site and may impact on the quality and safety of the produce in the bay.